security-force-monitor/sfm-research-handbook-old/sources_confidence.md

 In this specific case you could also find the article on the AllAfrica.com server by looking up the title of the article in Google.
 This is because the parent website of the article is one of the websites archived by AllAfrica.com.
 However, if the article came from a source that AllAfrica.com doesn't cover, you'd still be able to access it via the Internet Archive \(if it's been saved there before\).

-## Confidence
+## Confidence {#source_confidence}

-Across all people and organization sheets - each entry has a confidence score attached to it.
-The confidence scores only relate to the specific entry to which they are attached to.
+Each data point has a confidence score attached to it.
+The confidence scores only relate to the specific data point to which they are attached.

-For instance, a wide variety of sources could agree on the name of an organization:

-> 1 Division, leading to a score of “High” while there is only one source for a alias e.g. One Division which would merit a score of “Low”
+For instance, a wide variety of sources could agree on ``` 1 Division``` as the name of an organization.
+A confidence score of ```High``` could be assgned to this data point.
+However, if there is only one source for ```One Division``` as an alias, a confidence score of ```Low``` would be merited.

-Confidence scores are determined first by what agreed about the overall structure and nature of the security forces by highly reputable sources \(government, major reports/books and other sources of high quality information\).
+Confidence scores are determined first by what is agreed about the overall structure and nature of the security forces by highly reputable sources \(government, major reports/books and other sources of high quality information\).

-For each entry confidence is then also influenced by the number of confirming sources and the source type.
-In general, government sources are weighed as more reliable than non-government sources **however** there is no “gold standard” source.
-Government sources make spelling errors, contain conflicting information, just as non-government sources \(media, civil society, etc.\).
+The Confidence scores assigned to each data point are  also influenced by the number of confirming sources and the source type.
+In general, government sources are weighed as more reliable than non-government sources. **However** there is no _gold standard_ source.
+Government sources make spelling errors, contain conflicting information, just as non-government sources do \(media, civil society, etc.\).

-All entries should begin as graded as Low confidence until a confluence of sources merit a Medium determination.
-The gap between making a determination from Low to Medium is higher when moving from Medium to High.
+All data points begin with a confidence score of ``` Low``` until a confluence of sources merit the designation of ```Medium```.
+The gap between upgrading the confidence score of a data point from ```Low``` to ```Medium``` is smaller than  when moving from ```Medium to High```.